gabtoschi/gabtoschi.github.io/content/en/blog/review/kirby-forgotten-land.md

 Those small moments of gameplay change are really cool.
 Not only to allow more amazing set pieces, but to break the monotony of "barefoot Kirby" that can happen sometimes.
 There isn't a lot of Mouthful Modes available, and a lot of them are recycled during the adventure, but it's a really fun feature anyways.
 I can be Kirby and a car at the same time!
 It's perfect.

 Now that I cited "barefoot Kirby", I think this is **the game that made Copy Abilities really fun to me finally**.
-In concept, the power of getting the ability of the enemies is amazing: you can get different powers every level, find your favorites and sticking to them (until a collectable has a obligatory ability that has to be used).
+In concept, the power of getting the ability of the enemies is amazing: you can get different powers every level, find your favorites and sticking to them (until a collectable forces you to use a specific Copy Ability).
 In practice, you see everything that is available in the first world of the game and keep using them until you finished it.

 {% render "components/youtube" id:"_B-qk4_V2jY" %}

 **In Forgotten Land, the Copy Abilities can be upgraded** and I've never been so happy in a Kirby game before.
 To start, the blueprints you need to unlock them sometimes are well hidden in the levels, doubling down as a cool collectable to search for.
 Then, you need Rare Stones from challenge stages as currency — I never cared for them before, but with the gameplay variety here, they just became little and interesting puzzles.

 When you upgrade a ability, they doesn't lose their essence, but they got new visuals and extra abilities from there.
 The Fire ability makes Kirby breathe fire, but Volcano Fire Kirby can shoot flaming magma stones way much further.
 The new Ranger ability gives Kirby a Gun™, but Noble Ranger Kirby can just use those pistols as machine guns if he charges.
-The control scheme is the same, the new but **the sense of power and discovery changes completely with each new evolution**.
+The control scheme is the same, but **the sense of power and discovery changes completely with each new evolution**.

 ![Noble Ranger Kirby, Fleur Tornado Kirby and Toy Hammer Kirby](/img/reviews/kirby-forgotten-land/upgrade.jpg)